sunflowerno0b/ATW/docs/Music.md

 I had an old laptop that contained most of the music I've horded since middle school.
 I simply selected all the files and placed them in my SanDisk memory.
 About 730 of the files were corrupted, transferring over 0 bytes.

 # Solution
 After sorting the files by size, I then created .opus files to form my play list.
 I realized that I had several dozen .opus files that my mp3 could not read.
 I had to batch convert.
 All over the web I found different types of answers all that were too complex.
-My friend Txu attempted to help but I got a parse error, still need to debug this.
+My friend attempted to help but I got a parse error, still need to debug this.
 But for now- to convert a directory of *.[m4a,opus,etc] files to another type of file using ffmpeg the following command works:

 ` for i in *.opus; do ffmpeg -i "$i" -b:a 192k "$i%.*}.mp3"; done`